 It requires a person with a disability to give a business owner who has barriers to access a written notice, and 60 days to even acknowledge that there is a problem—and then another 120 days to begin to fix it.
 No other civil rights group is forced to wait 180 days to enforce their civil rights.

-We believe that this bill could go for a full House vote before the end of this Congressional session.
+We believe that it is important for Congress to hear the voices of many who oppose this legislation.
 It is imperative that your Representative be told to oppose H.R.
-3765 ADA Education and Reform Act of 2015.
+620 ADA Education and Reform Act of 2017.

 The Latest News on NDRN's Fight to Save the ADA...

 December 16, 2016

 NDRN applauds the appointments of Catherine Lhamon and Debo Adegbile to the United States Civil Rights Commission

 Statement by NDRN Executive Director Curt Decker: Yesterday, President Obama appointed two well qualified individuals to terms on the United States Civil Rights Commission.
 Catherine Lhamon and Debo Adegbile are outstanding choices to the Commission and deserving of universal support.
 Read more...